arangodb/docs/3.8/highlights.md

 - [**Aql Analyzer**](arangosearch-analyzers.html#aql):
-  ArangoSearch now allows you to use AQL query to pre-process and filer your data for indexing
+  ArangoSearch now allows you to use AQL query to pre-process and filter your data for indexing

 **Enterprise Edition**